prezet/prezet-web/storage/prezet/content/deployment/bref.md

 ```

 The final step is to update your DNS records to point your domain to the CNAME record for the CloudFront distribution.
 You can do this by creating a CNAME record in your DNS provider.

+## Troubleshooting
+If you experience a ERR_TOO_MANY_REDIRECTS error when using cloudflare make sure that your SSL/TLS encryption on Cloudflare is set to Full.